The University of Maine System Procedures for Title IX Sexual Harassment

 - Ensure that the decision-maker(s) for the appeal complies with the standards set forth in section 4(h) and section 14 of this document;

-- Issue a written decision describing the result of the appeal and the rationale for the result within 10 business days of receipt of the parties written appeal statements; and
+- Issue a written decision describing the result of the appeal and the rationale for the result within 10 business days after the appeal and response timeframe has ended; and

 - Provide the written decision simultaneously to both parties.